 The Duke took the existing natural harbour on the north side of the headland and added docks.
 Later improvements included increasing the protection afforded by the headland with an artificial "ballast bank" made from the dumped ballast of incoming merchant ships.
 And from 1812 Troon was the terminus of a horse-drawn railway connecting it to the Duke of Portland's coal mines around Kilmarnock.
 This was not licensed for passengers, a minor technicality evaded by weighing those wishing to travel and charging them freight rates.

 By the end of the 1800s Troon was among the top ten coal ports in Britain.
 A shipyard was opened in the town in 1860, and a lifeboat station arrived in 1871.
 The shipyard, known for most of its history as the Ailsa-Troon Yard, continues to feature prominently on the skyline of the town but it ceased to build ships in 2000.
-There are hopes it may be redeveloped as a ship repair facility.

 One of the last ships completed at Ailsa-Troon was the MV Lochnevis, built for CalMac and in use as the Small Isles ferry from Mallaig.
 The yard's heyday was perhaps in the 1950s when many early car ferries for Scottish inter-island services were built here.
 Troon was also known for its ship-breaking business, which boomed in the 1950s and 1960s and diversified into cutting up ex-British Rail steam locos when they became redundant.
 Meanwhile the coal traffic declined with the Ayrshire coalfields, but the harbour remains an active one.